-See the detailed status diagrams for the both versions fully latched A and the autorecovery B on the following figures.
-The basic status of the device after wake-up by the V{CC} is the off mode and mode is used for the overheating protection mode if the thermal shutdown protection is activated.
+See the detailed status diagrams for the versions fully latched A/C and the autorecovery B/D on the following figures.
+The basic status of the device after wake-up by the $V{\rm CC}$ is the off mode and mode is used for the overheating protection mode if the thermal shutdown protection is activated.

-Figure 44.
-Operating Status Diagram for the Fully Latched Version A of the Device
+Figure 46.
+Operating Status Diagram for the Fully Latched Versions A/C of the Device